JasyonP/EqualRightEqualOpportunity/README.md

+## Gender and Society Project of BSIT 3A Group 3

 🌍 Gender Equality Website

 Welcome to the Rights & Opportunities website!
 This platform advocates for gender equality, inclusivity, and empowerment, ensuring fair opportunities for all individuals regardless of gender. 🎨✨